 By the summer of 1945, World War II had raged across several continents for six years, beginning when German forces invaded Poland in 1939.

 To a world grown weary of death and destruction, the surrender of Nazi Germany on May 8, 1945, was welcome news.
 Japan, however, vowed to fight to the very end.
-Their resolve was evident in the Battle of Okinawa: By the time it ended in June, Allied forces lost more than 14,000 soldiers and Japan's military suffered more than 77,000 deaths — plus the loss of an estimated 100,000 Japanese civilians.
+Their resolve was evident in the battles of Iwo Jima and Okinawa, both of which saw huge U.S. casualties.
+By June 1945, the U.S. military had lost more than 12,000 soldiers and Japan's military suffered more than 90,000 deaths — plus the loss of an estimated 100,000 Japanese civilians according to the National WW2 Museum.

-Against this backdrop, Allied forces drew up plans for Operation Downfall, a large-scale invasion of Japan.
+Against this backdrop, Allied forces drew up plans for Operation Downfall, a large-scale invasion of Japan, according to The Imperial War Museum.
 But with Allied casualties from an invasion estimated to reach 1 million deaths — plus another 10 million Japanese casualties, including civilians — Allied planners searched for another way to end the war, which they found in the Manhattan Project.

 The Manhattan Project

-Concerned over reports that Nazi Germany was developing a new type of weapon using radioactive uranium, in 1939 U.S. government officials began to investigate the potential of uranium — particularly the uranium-235 isotope — for making a powerful bomb.
+Concerned over reports that Nazi Germany was developing a new type of weapon using radioactive uranium, in 1939 U.S. government officials began to investigate the potential of uranium — particularly the uranium-235 isotope — for making a powerful nuclear bomb, according to the World Nuclear Association.

-Because one early component of the project was based in the U.S. Army's Manhattan District, the name Manhattan Project eventually stuck, though work was carried out in Los Alamos, New Mexico; Oak Ridge, Tennessee; Hanford, Washington; Chalk River, Ontario, and several other sites.
+Because one early component of the project was based in the U.S. Army's Manhattan District, the name Manhattan Project eventually stuck,, though work was carried out in Los Alamos, New Mexico; Oak Ridge, Tennessee; Hanford, Washington; Chalk River, Ontario, and several other sites, according to The Bradbury Science Museum.

-After several years of intensive research under strict secrecy, the Manhattan Project developed two different bombs that used two different nuclear materials: uranium-235 and plutonium-239.
+After several years of intensive research under strict secrecy, the Manhattan Project developed two different bombs that used two different nuclear materials: uranium-235 and plutonium-239, according to the US Department of Energy.

 'Little Boy' and 'Fat Man'

 About 140 pounds (64 kilograms) of highly enriched uranium-235 was used to create "Little Boy," a nuclear-fission bomb that worked by shooting a large, hollow cylinder of uranium over a smaller uranium insert.
-Far from little, the bomb weighed about 9,700 pounds (4,400 kg).
+Far from little, the bomb weighed about 9,700 pounds (4,400 kg), according to the Bradbury Science Museum.

 The complexity of the plutonium bomb caused some concern among project engineers, so a test of the bomb was scheduled for July 16, 1945.
 On that day, at Alamogordo, New Mexico, the first atomic bomb blast the world had ever witnessed occurred, ushering in the Atomic Age.

-In 1945, Hiroshima, Japan, was a city of about 350,000 people that was largely untouched by the war.
+In 1945, Hiroshima, Japan, was a city of about 255,000 people that was largely untouched by the war, according to a paper in the American Journal of Epidemiology.
 Situated on a coastal plain, the city was an important manufacturing and military center — at least 40,000 military personnel were stationed in Hiroshima during the summer of 1945.

 For these and other reasons, the city was selected as the first target of an atomic bomb attack.
 Early in the morning of Aug.
-6, a B-29 airplane named Enola Gay (after the mother of its pilot, Colonel Paul Tibbets) took off from Tinian, an island roughly six hours from Hiroshima by air.
+6, a B-29 airplane named Enola Gay (after the mother of its pilot, Colonel Paul Tibbets, according to Time magazine) took off from Tinian, an island roughly six hours from Hiroshima by air.
 Inside the Enola Gay's bomb bay was "Little Boy."

 At 8:15 a.m., the Enola Gay's bay doors opened and "Little Boy" was dropped over Hiroshima.
 The bomb exploded about 1,900 feet (580 meters) over the unsuspecting city.
-The enormous blast instantly destroyed most of the city and claimed some 45,000 lives; another 19,000 people are estimated to have died from radiation exposure or other direct effects within four months.
+The enormous blast instantly destroyed most of the city and claimed some 140,000 lives, according to the BBC.

 "The mushroom [cloud] itself was a spectacular sight, a bubbling mass of purple-gray smoke and you could see it had a red core in it and everything was burning inside," said the Enola Gay's tail gunner, Staff Sgt.
-Robert Caron.
+Robert Caron, according to Atomic Heritage.
 "As we got farther away, we could see the base of the mushroom and below we could see what looked like a few-hundred-foot layer of debris and smoke."

 On the ground, however, the scene was more horrific than spectacular.
 "In the following waves [after the initial blast] people’s bodies were terribly squeezed, then their internal organs ruptured," wrote a journalist with LIFE magazine.
 "Then the blast blew the broken bodies at 500 to 1,000 miles per hour through the flaming, rubble-filled air.
 Practically everybody within a radius of 6,500 feet was killed or seriously injured and all buildings crushed or disemboweled."